davenquinn/d3-ternary/README.md

 ## Future work

 - Clean up and generalize graticule API
+- Add an option to install via `bower`
+- List package on `npm` if desired
 - Add support for different scales per-axis (i.e. a zoomed view of part of the barycentric coordinate space)
 - Make the neatline optionally support clipping th dataframe